-IT raid at BBC’s Delhi office, monitors Mumbai premises; employees’ phones seized
+IT raid at BBC’s Delhi office, employees’ phones seized

 Congress MP Jairam Ramesh also took potshots at the current government and said, “Here, we are demanding a JPC in Adani’s case and there, the government is after BBC.”

-TMC MP Mahua Moitra, who was in the news for using a cuss word on the floor of the Parliament, also took aim at the Narendra Modi-led Central government for an Income Tax raid at the Delhi office of the BBC.
+TMC MP Mahua Moitra also took aim at the Narendra Modi-led Central government for an Income Tax raid at the Delhi office of the BBC.

 Moitra tweeted, "Reports of Income Tax raid at BBC's Delhi office.
 Wow, really?
 How unexpected.
-Meanwhile, farsaan seva for Adani when he drops in for chat with SEBI chairman office."
+Meanwhile, farsaan seva for Adani when he drops in for a chat with the SEBI chairman's office."

 Congress Lok Sabha leader Gaurav Gogoi tweeted that Prime Minister Modi continues to show India's slide into authoritarianism and dictatorship at a time when India holds the G20 Presidency.
 Gogoi wrote, "At the time when India holds the Presidency of the G-20 nations, PM Modi continues to brazenly show India's slide into authoritarianism and dictatorship.
-Raids on BBC, clean chit to Adani, tax cuts for rich, people's homes being bull dozed, inequality and unemployment on the rise."
+Raids on BBC, the clean chit to Adani, tax cuts for rich, people's homes being bulldozed, inequality and unemployment on the rise."

 Former Jammu and Kashmir Chief Minister Mehbooba Mufti wrote on Twitter, "Cause and effect of raids on the BBC office is quite obvious.
 GoI is brazenly hounding those who speak the truth.
-Be it opposition leaders, media, activists or anyone else for that matter.
+Be it opposition leaders, media, activists, or anyone else for that matter.
 The gloves are off and there is a price one pays for fighting for the truth."

+Samajwadi Party chief and former Uttar Pradesh chief minister Akhilesh Yadav called raids at BBC offices "a declaration of ideological emergency."
+Yadav tweeted, "The news of the BBC raid is a declaration of 'ideological emergency'."

-Earlier in the day, Home Minister Amit Shah also commented on the BBC documentary and said every time there are conspiracies against PM Narendra Modi, he emerges stronger and more popular.
+Earlier in the day, Home Minister Amit Shah commented on the BBC documentary and said every time there are conspiracies against PM Narendra Modi, he emerges stronger and more popular.
 Shah told ANI, "The truth emerges despite a thousand conspiracies around it.
 They are after Modi since 2002.
 But every time, Modi Ji comes out stronger and more popular."

 The BBC came into the news recently due to their contentious documentary series on Prime Minister Narendra Modi– ‘India: The Modi Question’.
 The documentary charts Prime Minister Modi’s tenure as the Gujarat Chief Minister during the Gujarat riots in 2002.
 It also questioned his leadership during the riots.